Petstock logo

 CareHealth & Nutrition

-When compared to dogs or cats, fish are generally considered low-maintenance pets, but they can still get sick.
 They are particularly affected by stress, which can be caused by a variety of things like travelling, poor water quality, poor nutrition temperature fluctuations and even over-feeding.
-In this article, you’ll find helpful information around caring for and recognising when your fish is sick, because prevention is always better than cure!

-Providing consistent, proper care for your fish will go a long way in prevention.
-To understand how to best tend to them, you should first get to know them better:
+Providing consistent, proper care for your fish will go a long way.
+To understand how to tend to them, you should get to know them first.

-By regularly observing your fish, you can start understanding what normal behaviour is, so you’ll know when something’s off.
+Make sure to also observe their behaviour regularly.
+By doing so, you can start understanding what normal behaviour is, so you’ll know when something’s off.

 Fish are very susceptible to stress, which can then weaken their immune system.
 To ensure you’re providing a low-stress environment for your underwater friends, all you need is regular maintenance and care.
 Here are some tips to start you off:

 We recommend changing the water every 2 weeks (though this depends on your tank too), keeping the tank free of algae and maintaining the tank filter.
-For more details, check out our PET Smarts guide to.
+For more details, check out our dedicated guide on how to clean a fish tank.

-Particularly if you’ve got tropical fish, as they need warmer waters.
-Check with your local PETstock team on the optimum temperature for your fish tank.
+You'll need to keep an eye on the tank's water temperature, especially if you have tropical fish.
+This is because they need warmer water temperatures than other fish.
+Check with your local Petstock team on the optimal temperature for your fish tank.

 Article Image

-If you notice that your fish is behaving abnormally, seeming distressed, or hiding or not eating as per usual, these are symptoms of stress.
+Your fish may be sick if you notice that they are behaving abnormally, seeming distressed, or hiding or not eating as per usual.
+These are symptoms of stress.
 First, always check on the things you can control - is the tank clean and well-maintained?
 Are there any aggressive fish in the tank too?
 Is the temperature correct?
 Remove whatever stressors you can find and if your fish still seems stressed, it could very well be sick.

 • Loss of appetite, or regurgitation of food eaten previously